Remote corner of Laos

 In several locations here are located amazing cave formations – gours or rimpools.
-These beautiful formations are formed by a calcareous water slowly seeping and depositing travertine in a form of oversized pans.
+These beautiful formations are formed by calcareous water slowly seeping and depositing travertine in a form of oversized pans.

-The largest rimpools in this cave and most likely – in whole world are located in Oxbow – an up to 140 m wide part of the cave.
+The largest rimpools in this cave and most likely – in the whole world are located in Oxbow – an up to 140 m wide part of the cave.
 The largest of these rimpools – Giant Gour – is more than 60 m long and 5 m deep.